CodePushGo/website/src/content/blog/en/capacitor-ota-updates-boosting-low-end-device-performance.md

 ### Component Loading Strategy

 Lazy loading through OTA updates helps reduce both app size and memory usage by loading components only when required.
-Tools like Capgo make it possible to deploy changes instantly without the need for full app updates - especially important in areas with limited internet access.
+Tools like CodePushGo make it possible to deploy changes instantly without the need for full app updates - especially important in areas with limited internet access.
 Smaller update payloads are equally critical for better performance.

 ### File Size Reduction